 In some cases, you may want to find a way to temporarily change the custody schedule and work with your ex if they can take and watch the children.
 Of course, this doesn’t always work out, and you may need to search for other options.
 Reputable day camps could be something to consider depending on the age of your children.

-Getting Some Help from Attorneys
+Getting Help from Compassionate Divorce Attorneys in Brooklyn

 As you can see, there are a lot of questions and variables when it comes to custody.
 The best course of action is to find a reputable family lawyer in Brooklyn to help.
 They can look at your current agreement if you are already divorced and see what options are available.
 If you are still getting divorced, the lawyers for custody battles can work on your side to ensure you are treated fairly.